Can a Diabetic Mother Breastfeed?

 If you are looking for breastfeeding information for diabetic mothers, you have landed on the right page.
 Go through the following sections for a detailed insight into the topic.

 Generally, all new mothers are suggested to breastfeed for at least six months.
 This is beneficial for both the nursing mother and the baby.
-For mothers, breastfeeding reduces the risk of developing certain diseases such as breast cancer, ovarian cancer, Coronary heart disease, and type 2 diabetes.
+For mothers, breastfeeding reduces the risk of developing certain diseases such as breast cancer, ovarian cancer, Coronary heart disease, high blood pressure, and type 2 diabetes.
 Most importantly, breastfeeding reduces stress and enhances the mood, much-needed for new mothers.
 It further helps burn calories and shed the extra pounds gained during pregnancy.

 Babies that are breastfed, on the other hand, have a lower risk of developing gastrointestinal infections, lower respiratory tract disease, leukemia, acute ear infection, asthma, childhood obesity, and diabetes.

 After discussing the general benefits of breastfeeding, let us focus on and get straight to the point.